numerik11/Irrigation-Controller-ESP8266/README.md

 SETUP:

-1.Use a browser to Enter Your Wifi Details VIA IP:192.168.4.1
+1.Connect to ESPIrrigationAP Enter Your Wifi Details VIA IP:192.168.4.1

 2.Use a browser to go to the IP ADDRESS displayed when powering up.